Tag: Louise Haigh

 The below Parliamentary question was asked by Louise Haigh on 2016-06-06.

-To ask the Secretary of State for Northern Ireland, what proportion of staff in her Department were (a) payroll and (b) non-payroll staff in each financial year from 2010-11 to 2015-16.
+To ask the Secretary of State for Northern Ireland, how much was spent on non-payroll staff in her Department in 2015-16.

 Mrs Theresa Villiers